-Parenting: My 6 Greatest Joys in Being “Dad”
+Parenting: My 6 Greatest Joys of Being a Parent

 The truth is—my primary days of being “Dad” are over.
 Sure, I still hold the title and always will.
 But at best, I now only occupy a small place in my children’s hearts.
 And that’s the way it should be.
 As hard as it is, that’s the leave and cleave challenge talked about in Genesis 2:24.
 As adults, our children have new primary relationships—I need to release them to focus on their spouses and their own children.
 They are shaping the next generation as Donalyn and I once did with them.
 The cycle of life continues.

-What I’ve learned about fatherhood might be best reflected in what has brought me my greatest joys.
+What I’ve learned about parenthood might be best reflected in what has brought me my greatest joys.
 I hope you find reading this as encouraging as I did reminiscing and writing about it.

 PLAY TOGETHER: Create the joy of shared time.

 Regardless of the activity, you need to be fully engaged and having fun with your children.
 Whether playing with dolls or stuffed animals, cars or trains, G.I.
 Joes or mini-sticks, wrestling or singing, Super Mario or go-carts—every activity creates attachment.
 Lasting closeness is forged in small but frequent installments.
 Laughter bonds you to your kids.
 So does time.
 Remember, love to a child is spelled T-I-M-E. As easy as it is to let TV’s, videos, computers, iPads, cellphones and Xboxes keep them occupied and entertained, and you freer; don’t let gadgets take your place.
 And play with your cellphone out of reach too.
 You need undistracted floor time.
 Get on your knees and engage with them.
 They love you being involved.
 Have we not all heard, “come play with me”?